ImSetal121/MidiArt-Pro-MacOS/README_EN.md

 ## How to Run

+### Download from Releases (Recommended)

+1. Go to the [Releases page](https://github.com/ImSetal121/MidiArt-Pro-MacOS/releases) and download the latest version
+2. Download the latest `MidiArt_Pro_*_macOS.zip` file (* represents version number)
+3. Unzip the archive
+4. Double-click `MidiArt Pro.app` to launch

+**Important Notes:**
+- First run: If you see a security warning, right-click the app and select "Open", then click "Open" in the dialog
+- System Requirements: macOS 10.13 or later
+- The app is unsigned, so you may need to allow it in System Settings > Privacy & Security

+### Run from Source

+If you want to run from source or for development:

 1. Clone or download this project
 2. Navigate to the project directory in terminal
 3. Run the startup script: